-Born in Auburn Alabama in 1858, Claude Brunson was raised in a town with a long history of racial segregation in public accommodations and education.
+Born in Auburn Alabama in 1958, Claude Brunson was raised in a town with a long history of racial segregation in public accommodations and education.
 Recalling his grandmother’s history, he notes that during her adolescence, blacks were not allowed to attend medical school in the state.
 Yet on August 17, 2013, Dr. Claude Brunson became the first African-American President–elect of the Mississippi State Medical Association, which means he is slated to become president of the Association one year from that date.

-Brunson left the Navy in 1981 and returned home to complete a pre-medicine degree, as well as a master’s degree from the University of Alabama at Tuscaloosa.
+Brunson left the navy in 1981 and returned home to complete a pre-medicine degree, as well as a master’s degree from the University of Alabama at Tuscaloosa.
 Upon completion of medical school at the University of Alabama at Birmingham in 1987, Brunson satisfied an internal medicine internship at the Baptist Medical Center in Birmingham.
-During his residency at the University of Alabama Medical Center in Birmingham Brunson operated as its chief resident.
+During his residency at the University of Alabama Medical Center in Birmingham, Brunson operated as its chief resident.

 In 2012, Brunson was a recipient of the Martha Myers Role Model Award, an award given to University of Alabama Medical School alumni as an inspiration to current scholars.

 Currently, Brunson is obtaining his Ph.D. in health services research and health systems administration.
 On August 1, 2014 Dr. Claude Brunson will make history becoming the first African American president of the 4,600 member Mississippi Medical Association.